Schedule

 Enriching experiences in the studio

-Hands-on studio project led by noted Montana artist Jane Deschner
+Come make art in this hands-on studio session led by noted Montana artist Jane Deschner.

 12:00 pm MT